khenriks/mp3fs/INSTALL.md

     make checks

-This will test audio conversion, tagging, size prediction and image embedding.
+This will test audio conversion, tagging and size prediction.

-NOTE: Size prediction is not working properly at the moment, image embedding is not yet implemented.
-Both tests will currently fail.
+NOTE: Image embedding is not yet implemented.
+The test has been disabled at the moment.

+HINT: If test_tags fails you may be missig the python-mutagen package, then do

+On Debian:

+    aptitude install python-mutagen

+On Ubuntu use the same command with `apt-get` in place of `aptitude`.

 Trouble Shooting
 ----------------